 #57 stone works for improved drainage, but it will be overwhelmed if simply placed on top of a dirt or mud surface.
 If you want to use the stone to improve drainage, you will need to do some site prep involving excavation to make the project successful.
 Your dirt supplier or landscape architect can advise you on what to do and whether you need to consider different stone or stone in addition to #57.

-By itself #57 stone will not, create a highly compacted surface.
-You will need to use other material or add material to the stone to achieve a firm surface.
+By itself, #57 stone will not create a highly compacted surface.
+You will need to use other materials or add material to the stone to achieve a firm surface.
 Your dirt supplier or project engineer can advise you on the material you need to use to achieve your desired result.

 Before you begin your project, speak with the experienced contractors at Dirt Connections.
 They will help you determine the right kind and size of stone you need.
-They can also help you calculate the quantity.
-Once you know what kind of stone and the amount you need, they can provide you with the best quality stone at competitive prices.
-Contact Dirt Connections for more information regarding #57 stone or to schedule a delivery.
+They can also help you calculate the quantity to ensure you will receive the proper amount needed to complete your project.